awsdocs/aws-iotanalytics-developer-guide/doc_source/create-dataset.md

 ## Querying data<a name="query-data"></a>

-To query the data, you create a data set\.
-A data set contains the SQL that you use to query the data store along with an optional schedule that repeats the query at a day and time you choose\.
+To query the data, you create a dataset\.
+A dataset contains the SQL that you use to query the data store along with an optional schedule that repeats the query at a day and time you choose\.
 You create the optional schedules using expressions similar to [Amazon CloudWatch schedule expressions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html)\.

-Run the following command to create a data set\.
+Run the following command to create a dataset\.

 ```
 aws iotanalytics create-dataset --cli-input-json file://mydataset.json